quarkusio/quarkusio.github.io/_guides/guides.md

 <div class="guide-item" markdown="1">
 ## Using OpenTracing

-This guide explains how your Quarkus application can utilize opentracing to provide distributed tracing for interactive web applications.
+This guide explains how your Quarkus application can utilize OpenTracing to provide distributed tracing for interactive web applications.

 <a href="{{site.baseurl}}/guides/opentracing-guide" class="button-cta secondary">READ THE GUIDE</a>
 </div>